-9) Social Media.
-The use of social media websites is increasingly common for University departments, students and employees.
-Social media sites, such as LinkedIn, Facebook, Twitter, YouTube and many others allow faculty, staff and students to stay connected in their personal and professional lives.
+- 5) Election Tampering.
+Tampering with the election of any Transylvania University recognized student organization; - 6) Taking of Property.
+Intentional and unauthorized taking of Transylvania University property or the personal property of another, including goods, services and other valuables; - 7) Stolen Property.
+Knowingly taking or maintaining possession of stolen property; - 8) Copyright.
+Students and student organizations should follow all copyright law, especially as it pertains to copying of artwork or images and showing of movies or videos.
+Organizations/groups may not show films in public areas unless licensed to do so.
+For more information contact the Office of Campus and Community Engagement. - 9) Social Media.
+Social media sites, such as Instagram, Facebook, Twitter, YouTube, LinkedIn and many others allow faculty, staff and students to stay connected in their personal and professional lives.
 This policy has been created to ensure operation of such media is in accordance with University policy and represents the University's best interest.
-Students are expected to act responsibly and to follow the same behavioral standards online as they do in real life situations.
-Students are encouraged to be prudent when posting information on social media sites, and to refrain from posting private (where the subject has a reasonable expectation of privacy, and/or would expect to be asked for consent to the posting of images publicly or online) or unauthorized images.
+Faculty, staff and students are expected to act responsibly and to follow the same behavioral standards online as they do in real life situations.
+Information and photos posted online are public information and inadvertent use of identifying information could be in violation of the Family Educational Rights and Privacy Act (FERPA) or the Health Insurance Portability and Accountability Act (HIPAA) regulations.
+Students, faculty and staff are encouraged to be prudent when posting information on social media sites.
 Pictures and information brought to the attention of the University administration describing or documenting behavior considered to be in violation of University policy will be subject to further investigation and may result in appropriate disciplinary action.
+Additional guidance on photographing and filming on campus is available on the Campus Policies page on transy.edu.

 Community: Transylvania University students build and enhance their community.

 Behavior that violates this value includes, but is not limited to: